May 10 ~ Mistakes

 "Old age is like everything else," he said.
 "To make a success of it, you've got to start young."

 Astaire began in vaudeville, before mesmerizing Broadway and Hollywood with his incomparable style and finesse.
-He could sing, he could act, AND he could dance...
-Gliding across the floor, alone, or with a bevy of beautiful partners, including Ginger Rogers, Vera-Ellen, and Rita Hayworth.
+He could sing, he could act, AND he could dance... gliding across the floor, alone or with partners like Ginger Rogers, Vera-Ellen, and Rita Hayworth.

 A perfectionist and hard-worker, he defined sophistication and inventive choreography.
 He inspired generations of dancers.
 With a smile, Astaire once admitted he performed "for the applause and dough."

-"The only way I know to get a good show is to practice, sweat, rehearse, and worry," said Astaire, who worked up to 18 hours a day for each musical and set standards rarely met by others.
+"The only way I know to get a good show is to practice, sweat, rehearse, and worry," said Astaire, who worked up to 18 hours a day for each musical and set standards rarely matched.

 "When you're experimenting," he explained, "you have to try so many things before you choose what you want, that you may go days getting nothing but exhaustion."

-His creative sequence of You're All the World to Me in Royal Wedding (1951) featured Astaire defying gravity by dancing on the walls and ceiling in a room constructed to rotate like a squirrel cage.
-In another classic, Holiday Inn (1942), he danced along with a firecracker display.
+His creative scene of You're All the World to Me in Royal Wedding (1951) featured him defying gravity, dancing on walls and ceiling in a specially constructed rotating room.